-According to Turkey Farmers of Canada, Canadians consumed a mighty 153.1-million kg of turkey in 2017.
-During Christmas that year, 3.3-million whole turkeys were purchased—that's equal to 47 per cent of all the whole turkeys sold over 2017.
+According to Turkey Farmers of Canada, Canadians purchased a mighty 2.9-million whole turkeys for Christmas 2020.
+That amounts to 41 per cent of all turkeys sold that year.

 Dreaming of Sugar Plum fairies, mice and soldiers dancing through your holiday season?
 Since 1995, the National Ballet of Canada’s The Nutcracker has been wowing audiences from coast to coast.
-Over one million people have watched the annual play since its premiere, and as of 2018, 6,722 pairs of pointe shoes have been used by The Nutcracker‘s ballerinas.
+Over one million people have watched the annual performance since its premiere, and as of 2018, 7,410 pairs of pointe shoes have been used by The Nutcracker‘s ballerinas.

 In some corners of Canada, it’s Christmas 365 days a year.
 Welcome to Reindeer Station (Northwest Territories), Christmas Island (Nova Scotia), Sled Lake (Saskatchewan), Holly (Ontario), Noel (Nova Scotia), Turkey Point (Ontario) and Snowflake (Manitoba).

 Here are more funny place names across Canada.